National

 Looking ahead, Beigh revealed plans to complete 25 of the 50 heritage projects slated for 2025.
 These initiatives aim to further enrich the region’s historical offerings and improve accessibility for both locals and tourists.

 To engage younger generations, the department has organized a special exhibition at the SPS Museum during World Heritage Week.
-Rare and priceless artifacts are on display, giving children a unique opportunity to explore historical objects they might otherwise only encounter in textbooks.
+Rare and priceless artefacts are on display, giving children a unique opportunity to explore historical objects they might otherwise only encounter in textbooks.

 Moreover, the Art Museum in the Old Secretariat is hosting another exhibition showcasing both ancient and contemporary works of art, providing a broader perspective on the region’s rich cultural history.